CHC53215 Diploma of Alcohol and Other Drugs

 Recognition of Prior Learning (RPL) $3,500.00

 Students are responsible for the purchase of text book/s relevant to this qualification.
 Payment plans are available.
 Alana Kaye College does not accept any more than $1,400 up front prior to commencement of the course.
 This includes the $400.00 non-refundable enrolment fee.
-Students can pay the remainder in instalments during course progession.
+Students can pay the remainder on the commencement of the course or in instalments during course progession.

 - Course learning and assessment material (excluding text books)